liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/08-creating-views-in-liferay-screens-for-android.markdown

 Extended views inherit another view's UI components and layout.
 This lets you add new functionality.
 The example Extended view here presents the same components as the Default view, but adds new functionality to the screenlet: the password strength is computed before sending the request.
+Of course, you're not restricted to password strength computations; you can implement other functionality if you wish.

 1. Create a new layout file called `login_password.xml`, based on that screenlet's default layout.

 2. Create the new view class, extending the parent view's class.
-The example here creates `LoginCheckPasswordView` using the default `LoginView` parent class.
+The example here creates `LoginCheckPasswordView` using the default [`LoginView`](https://github.com/liferay/liferay-screens/blob/master/android/library/viewsets/src/main/java/com/liferay/mobile/screens/viewsets/defaultviews/auth/login/LoginView.java) parent class.
 Next, override the `onClick` method and perform the password strength computation in it.
 If the password is strong enough, call `super`.
    Otherwise, show a message dialog to the user that tells them their password isn't strong enough.

         public class LoginCheckPasswordView extends LoginView {